Generalised Known Kinematics (GKK) An Approach for Kinematic Observables in Pair Production Events with Decays Involving Invisible Particles: Mathematical Description

 \section{Mathematical Description}

 After we presented the concept of the GKK method in Section \ref{sec:concept}, we are now going to discuss the implementation in more detail.
-We condensed the $\tau_1$-decay visible and invisible decay partners into an effective two particle decay problem if $\tau_1$ is of type $\tau_h$.
+We condensed the $\tau_1$-decay's visible and invisible decay products into an effective two-particle-decay problem if $\tau_1$ is of type $\tau_h$.
 Here, we express the invisible daughter's $I_1$ four-momentum $p^{\mu}_{I_1}$ as